 First Things, First

-Before you are even aware that you might become angry, a spark (disappointment, frustration, judgment, rejection, fear, etc.) activates the amygdala—located in the brain’s medial temporal lobe, this part of the brain is known to play a key role in the processing of emotions.
+Before you’re even aware that you might become angry, a spark (disappointment, frustration, judgment, rejection, fear, etc.) activates the amygdala—located in the brain’s medial temporal lobe.
+This part of the brain is known to play a key role in the processing of emotions.

 The amygdala signals the hypothalamus, which then signals the pituitary gland by discharging the corticotropin-releasing hormone.
-The pituitary glad signals the adrenal glands by releasing the adrenocorticotropic hormone.
-The adrenal glad then secretes stress hormones like cortisol, adrenaline, and noradrenaline.
+The pituitary gland signals the adrenal glands by releasing the adrenocorticotropic hormone.
+Then, the adrenal gland secretes stress hormones like cortisol, adrenaline, and noradrenaline.

-These hormones quickly get to your neurons and cells causing you to feel a whole lot of unpleasantness, usually making you feel like you must react in some way.
+These hormones quickly get to your neurons and cells.
+It causes you to feel a whole lot of unpleasantness, usually making you feel like you must react in some way.

 Anger might sometimes feel unexplained — but why?
 But the truth is it did come from somewhere, that first spark.
-Identifying the exact reason for your anger can help you to work on your internal self, and why you might feel the way you do, and help you to react in a calmer, un-impulsive fashion.
+Identifying the exact reason for your anger can help you to work on your internal self, and why you might feel the way you do.
+It helps you to react in a calmer, un-impulsive fashion.